heseltime/updatesocial/README.md

 ### Documents-Management

 Let's keep this repo as the main source of truth!
-Code goes into /prototype, all other directories are docs.
+(This would be an anti-tool-proliferation experiment - have you noticed this trend?
+One thing we do have to think about then is how to mark and track **TODO**s - are text files and bold face enough?)

 ### Editing-Privileges